 each year.
 In addition, 27 students will receive a $10,000 (per year) Presidential

-Leading Scholars Award.
-Students receiving the Leading Scholars Award or the Presidential
+Leading Scholar Award.
+Students receiving the Leading Scholar Award or the Presidential

-Leading Scholars Award are not eligible to receive additional Presidential Scholars
+Leading Scholar Award are not eligible to receive additional Presidential Scholars

-Presidential Leading Scholars Award levels for students who first enrolled at Michigan Tech prior to fall of 2019 can be viewed here.
+Presidential Leading Scholar Award levels for students who first enrolled at Michigan Tech prior to fall of 2019 can be viewed here.

 The non-resident value: Three out-of-state students will receive a scholarship equivalent to the value of regular full-time out-of-state tuition.
-In addition, 7 students will receive a $20,000 (per year) National Leading Scholars Award.
-Students receiving the Leading Scholars Award or the National Leading Scholars Award are not eligible to receive additional National Scholars Program funds.
+In addition, 7 students will receive a $20,000 (per year) National Leading Scholar Award.
+Students receiving the Leading Scholar Award or the National Leading Scholar Award are not eligible to receive additional National Scholars Program funds.

 Non-resident Alumni Legacy and Military Family Education awardees who are selected

-as one of the three full value Leading Scholars Awards will receive a scholarship
+as one of the three full value Leading Scholar Awards will receive a scholarship equivalent

-equivalent to regular full-time resident tuition.
-Non-resident Alumni Legacy and
+to regular full-time resident tuition.
+Non-resident Alumni Legacy and Military Family

-Military Family Education Award students who are among the seven recipients of the
+Education Award students who are among the seven recipients of the National Leading

-National Leading Scholars Award will receive a $10,000 (per year) National Leading
+Scholar Award will receive a $10,000 (per year) National Leading Scholar Award.

-National Leading Scholars Award levels for students who first enrolled at Michigan Tech prior to fall of 2019 can be viewed here.
+National Leading Scholar Award levels for students who first enrolled at Michigan Tech prior to fall of 2019 can be viewed here.